ghc-proposals/ghc-proposals/proposals/0000-term-lookup-rules.md

   This also applies to tuples of other arities.

 * Deprecate the `'` syntax of `-XDataKinds`, reserving this syntax for Template Haskell name quotation.
-Introduce a new warning, `-Wprime-data-kinds` which warns of the usage of the syntax.
+Introduce a new warning, `-Wticked-promoted-constructors` which warns of the usage of the syntax.

 * Deprecate the `''` syntax in Template Haskell.
-Introduce a new warning, `-Wdouble-prime-template-haskell` which warns about the usage of the syntax.
+Introduce a new warning, `-Wdouble-tick-template-haskell` which warns about the usage of the syntax.

 * Introduce a new warning, `-Wpun-bindings`, triggered by any name binding that would clash with another identifier if Haskell had a single